riccardosirchia/UX_exercise/readme.md

 ## The test
 Fork this repo.

-Running the project you will se a dropdown.
+Running the project you will ses a dropdown.

 Implement the styling and functionality shown here: